SCHOLARSHIP RESOURCE LIST

 Nursing Scholarship Program

 The purpose of the Health Resources and Services Administration’s Bureau of Clinician Recruitment and Services’ Nursing Scholarship Program is to provide scholarships to nursing students in exchange for a minimum 2-year full-time service commitment (or part-time equivalent), at an eligible health care facility with a critical shortage of nurses.
 Scholarships are awarded competitively and consist of payment for tuition, fees, other reasonable costs, and a monthly support stipend.
-The 2011 application cycle is expected to open April 2011.

 Organization of American States (OAS)